 - The total number of unique users reading content at any point in the reporting period.

 - The percent change in unique readers from the previous report period to the current one.

 - The total users who have had days where their only action was reading threads.

-- Total unique users who’s only action in Yammer for the report period was reads.
+- Total unique users whose only action in Yammer for the reporting period was reads.